oskaremilsson/quizmasterz-1dv022/examination/README.md

 | server | nickname | score | date |

 The read-script only returns the lines from which server is being asked for.

+### Server independent highscore
+The highscore, both local and global, is server independent.
+Local server saves the highscore in different files in local storage Global server saves the server-info in the table to handle the different ones

 ## Quiz select
 There is a drop-down selector that allows you to change the quiz server from a given list.
 Named after what types of question there is.